 Answer 23b.
 Yes, caching is of such importance to the functioning of the digital network that its liability implications must be squarely faced and decided.
-Consistent with our answers to Questions 15 and 21, we feel it makes no sense and serves no purpose-other than expanding the number of defendants copyright owners can drag into a lawsuit-to affix infringement liability to such actions.
+Consistent with our answers to Questions 15 and 21, we feel it makes no sense and serves ent with our answers to Questions 15 and 21, we feel it makes no sense and serves no purpose-other than expanding the number of defendants copyright owners can drag into a lawsuit-to affix infringement liability to such actions.
 ISPs/OSPs program their servers to cache pages and update them periodically without further human intervention, based on usage algorithms and the changing technical needs of the network.
 They do not know what the stored digital data represents, nor could they stay abreast of changes made to those pages from minute to minute by their authors and reflected to a greater or lesser degree in the periodic cache updates.
-Whether caching is deemed fair use, folded into the definition of conduit functions, or explicitly included in limitation language, it should be taken off the liability table.
+Whether caching is deemed fair use, folded into the definition of conduit functions or explicitly included in limitation language, it should be taken off the liability or explicitly included in limitation language, it should be taken off the liability

 Question 24.
 How many lawsuits have copyright owners filed against America Online, Inc. (AOL) for copyright infringement by your subscribers?

 Answer 24.
 Three, in the last twelve months.